-When celebrating the end of the year, you cannot go wrong with having a special event for students to show how much they mean to you.
-Some teachers have classic activities like ice cream parties or a day of show-and-tell.
-Others do activities like an in-class campout, where students can bring a blanket from home and spend the day looking at classroom books.
+When you think about encapsulating the memories of a special event, you can almost always link those memories back to a special meal.
+When celebrating the end of the year, you cannot go wrong with having a special event for students to show how much they mean to you—like bringing in cupcakes or another special treat (considering food allergies of course).
+Some teachers have classic activities like ice cream parties, while others have a day of show-and-tell.
+Others might throw a theme party, have a picnic lunch, or do activities like an in-class campout, where students can bring a blanket from home and spend the day looking at classroom books.

 If you are teaching virtually, ice cream parties might not be an option, but you can still host a virtual end-of-year celebration.
 Students could still do show-and tell from home, or you could have a Zoom dance party.
 You can even play games virtually to celebrate.
 Whether you are in the classroom or teaching online, there are plenty of options for special events to celebrate the school year ending.

-While this school year has been different in many ways, it does not have to be different in the ways that we show students we love and care about them.
-By having celebrations for the end of school, students will know how special they were to their classmates and teachers and will have a great way to reflect on their time in kindergarten.
+By having celebrations for the end of school, students will know how special they were to their classmates, and teachers and will have a great way to reflect on their time in kindergarten.

 I hope these ideas helped inspire you to think of other creative ways to celebrate with future students!
 Whatever you end up doing, it's sure to be a great time and a special day for your students.
 In the future you can create your own master list of fun activity ideas to pull from, so that way if one idea doesn't work out, you already have a great alternative or two to plan!